 If a user is using mobile for browsing, it will be pleasing if the font type, size, and color are readable.
 Make sure that the buttons on your site are not too big or too small.
 If your site is difficult to navigate, your bounce rate will increase yielding bad results for your website’s performance.

-When adding internal links on your page, make sure that you use clear, relevant, and descriptive anchor texts.
-This will help the reader get a clear grasp of what that link is all about and how that is related to your page.
-The pages you link to should be relevant to your topic for it to be helpful to your reader.
-Make sure to update links if needed and fix broken links if there are any.
+When adding internal links to your page, make sure that you use clear, relevant, and descriptive anchor texts.
+This will help the reader get a clear grasp of what that link is all about and how it relates to your page.

 Quick reminder: When a user clicks on your outbound links, make sure that it will open in a new window or tab so that your website remains open even though they’re visiting your outbound links.